 From worst to best, with almost everything being something I paid money for…

+I say almost because I put this back on the rack at the shop.
+Apparently a printing error rendered key portions of the dialogue in this issue illegible.
 Look, I’m willing to pay $4.99 for sixteen pages of story on the grounds that it’s a high quality reproduction of a historically important comic.
 I think it’s a bit much, and I wish this had other formats, but it’s obviously something I’m willing to pay money for.
 But for fuck’s sake, Marvel.
 If you’re charging what you do for this book, you don’t get to have printing errors.
 This is properly appalling.